pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-get.md

 If no folder exists at the specified URL, you will get a `Please check the folder URL.
 Folder might not exist on the specified URL` error.

+If root level folder is passed, you will get a `Please ensure the specified folder URL or folder Id does not refer to a root folder.
+Use \'spo list get\' with withPermissions instead' error.` Please use the command 'spo list get'.
 ## Examples

 Get folder properties for folder with server-relative url _'/Shared Documents'_ located in site _https://contoso.sharepoint.com/sites/project-x_